Skip to contentSkip to footer

 Dom Tree view

-At the top of the navigator is the document source tree view ("DOM tree").
+At the top of the elements panel is the document source tree view ("DOM tree").
 Hover over these to highlight the element in all panes and click them to inspect them.
-The selected element will automatically be made visible in the tree (and be available as $0 in the Console panel).
-When applicable, elements will have badges for things like Flex, Containers and Scoping root.
+The selected element will be available as $0 in the Console panel and focused in the Elements panel.

 Hidden elements, like <head> and <script> elements, are dimmed in the tree view so they don't distract you.